SirJonthe/retro3d/README.md

 ### Custom sound mixer

-Retro3d currently uses the stock SDL mixer (SDL_mixer) for sound mixing.
+Retro3d currently uses the stock SDL\\_mixer for sound mixing.
 The SDL mixer is, however, very limited in its capabilities.
 There are plans to implement a software-based mixer that enables the engine to proceurally manipulate sounds as well as allows for greater freedom for artists to manipulate sounds.

 ### Proper animation